 The ICE LAW Project is holding its final conference over 25-27th April 2019 in Durham, UK.

-The conference will feature four elements:
+The conference will feature the following elements:

 - ICE LAW subproject leaders will discuss findings from the workshops and community meetings that they have been holding for the past three years.